VanOvermeire/rusty-cdk/README.md

 In time, the project might switch to using SDK calls, to try and make things faster as well as easier.

+## IDs are similar to the AWS CDK

+In its core idea (create a programmatic interface for CloudFormation), some terminology and usage, this project is similar to the AWS CDK.
+And so, just like with the CDK, you should be careful with changing the ids you pass to the builders.
+These ids are used to identify deployed resources.
+As such, changing an id is a signal that the resource whose id has been 'removed', will be deleted.
+Meanwhile, a new resource, with the new, changed id will be created.

+E.g. if you have a bucket with id `myBuck`, and you change the id to `myBucket`, the bucket in your account is deleted and a new empty one is created.
+This can cause issues if you've chosen a name for the resource (again, e.g., a bucket), because CloudFormation want to guarantee rollbacks, meaning a resource is only deleted _after_ its replacement has been successfully created.
+But that creation cannot take place until the previous name has become available again.

 ## Supported services

 Currently only a limited number of services are (partly) supported: